 PS1 Pluralistic School students attend classes with our specialist teachers throughout the week, often in half-class groups, to allow for more individualized instruction.
 Specialist teachers frequently plan with classroom teachers to integrate the learning, resulting in projects that span many different subject areas and modes of learning.

 The arts are incorporated into every subject.
 Geometry is often demonstrated in architectural models, scientific observations can take the form of ink drawings or topographical clay maps, and writing is accompanied by illustrations.
 Students also learn in a unique art studio environment that provides the necessary art experiences, and artistic tools and techniques to facilitate the blossoming of young artists.
 We explore color, line, form and perspective in a variety of media including pen, paint, pastels, ceramics and tile mosaics.
 We study artists and art history, discuss and critique works of art, learn about artistic expression around the world, and incorporate the use of recycled materials in many of our projects.
+Scroll down to watch a video of our Art program!

 Our music program integrates curricular themes through song and genre, and provides all students with regular hands-on experience with elements of pitch and rhythm.
 Students learn to read, write and perform from a wide range of cultures and historical periods using a variety of Orff, percussion, wind, and tonal instruments.
 The music program covers many musical elements each week, including singing, music theory, music appreciation, and basic instrument skills.
 Instrumental music is also taught before school through our partnership with the Santa Monica Youth Orchestra.